sandhyadhanik/ProgrammingAssignment2/README.md

 ## My program
 ## The first function creates a list that sets and gets the value to the matrix and its inverse.
-## The second function first checks if the inverse has already been calulated, if not then it returns the inverse.

 ## caches the Matrix inverse